 My primary research interests lie in the field of modern Japanese religions, with additional interests in the visual and material culture of religion; the politics of religious freedom; relationships between religion, sexuality, and gender; and the history of human rights.

-My latest book manuscript bears the working title Japan, The American Occupation, and the Problem of Religious Freedom.
-The first half of the book examines how different interest groups advanced very different understandings of religious freedom during the time that Japan’s first modern constitution was in effect (1890–1945).
+My current book manuscript bears the working title Japan, The American Occupation, and the Problem of Religious Freedom.
+The first half of the book examines how competing interest groups advanced very different understandings of religious freedom during the time that Japan’s first modern constitution was in effect (1890–1945).
 The second half focuses on the shorter period of the Allied Occupation of Japan (1945–1952), when the U.S.-led occupiers aimed to reconfigure Japanese religious and political life by eradicating “State Shintō” and inculcating a “desire for religious freedom” in Japan’s citizenry.
-This manuscript is currently under revision after receiving readers’ reports.
+This manuscript is under contract with University of Chicago Press.

 I am now beginning a new project on religion and education in postwar Japan.
 The project will be loosely bookended by the passage of the Fundamental Law on Education in 1947 and the revision of that law in 2006.
 Like most of my academic projects, this one will focus less on specific sects and denominations than it will on how the category “religion” operates in seemingly non-religious contexts.
 I expect the book to deal equally with Shintō, Buddhism, and other religious movements.
-Basically, the new project asks what sort of ideal subject/citizen has been imagined in postwar Japanese educational settings and investigates how clerics, teachers, and scholars of religion have envisioned religious literacy and morality as part of the process of subject formation that forms the linchpin of modern education.
+Basically, the project asks what sort of ideal subject/citizen has been imagined in postwar Japanese educational settings; it also investigates how clerics, teachers, and scholars of religion have envisioned religious literacy and morality as part of the process of subject formation that forms the linchpin of modern education.